Norman Lear: 1980–1999

 In 1997, Lear and Jim George produced the Kids' WB series Channel Umptee-3.
 The cartoon was notable for being the first television show to meet the Federal Communications Commission's then-new educational programming requirements.
+In his memoir Even This I Get To Experience.
+Lear made an allegation that he and his son provided writing and creative input for two books in the late 1990s, including Hillary Clinton's book Dear Socks.
+Contrary to this claim, however, Hillary's collaborator, and potential ghostwriter, for Dear Socks, Dear Buddy was acknowledged to be Washington D.C.-based journalist Linda Kulman.

 2000–2023

 In 2003, Lear appeared on South Park during the "I'm a Little Bit Country" episode, providing the voice of Benjamin Franklin.
 He also served as a consultant on the episodes "I'm a Little Bit Country" and "Cancelled".
-He attended a South Park writers' retreat, with some of his ideas making it onto South Park, and was the officiant at co-creator Trey Parker's wedding.
+Lear attended a South Park writers' retreat, with some of his ideas making it onto South Park.
+Further, he was the officiant at co-creator Trey Parker's wedding.
 South Park served as a bond between Lear and his son Benjamin, who was not familiar with his more known work from the 1970s.

 In 2014, Lear published Even This I Get to Experience, a memoir.

 Lear is spotlighted in the 2016 documentary Norman Lear: Just Another Version of You.
 In 2017, he served as executive producer for One Day at a Time, the reboot of his 1975–1984 show of the same name that premiered on Netflix starring Justina Machado and Rita Moreno as a Cuban-American family.
 He hosted a podcast, All of the Above with Norman Lear, since May 1, 2017.
-On July 29, 2019, it was announced that Lear had teamed with Lin-Manuel Miranda and Steven Kunes to make an American Masters documentary about Moreno's life, tentatively titled Rita Moreno: Just a Girl Who Decided to Go for It.
+On July 29, 2019, it was announced that Lear had teamed with Lin-Manuel Miranda to make an American Masters documentary about Moreno's life, tentatively titled Rita Moreno: Just a Girl Who Decided to Go for It.

-In 2020, it was announced that Lear and Act III Productions would executive produce a revival of Who's the Boss?
+In 2020, it was announced that Lear and Act III Productions would executive produce a revival of Who's the Boss?.
 At the time of his death in 2023, he was overseeing multiple shows in development, including a planned reboot of Mary Hartman, Mary Hartman.
-His last finished project to came out was the Amazon series Clean Slate, which came out in February 2025, and was in the editing process after finishing filming when he died.
+His last finished project to come out was the Amazon series Clean Slate, which came out in February 2025, and was in the editing process after finishing filming when he died.